leetcode-python-java/leetcode-python-java/README.md

 end

 ```
-After all rack apps called, user will get the response.
+After all Rack apps called, user will get the response.

 ## Part 4: What does `$ rails server` do?